 And then, a reasonable mileage would be 10 to 15 miles from your primary practice location.
 Often, the employer will try to tag multiple locations.
-So, maybe if you worked in three outpatient clinics in a hospital or something.
+So, maybe if you worked in three outpatient clinics in a hospital.
 They try to attach it to all four of those, or perhaps the employer has many facilities in the area.

 You’ve only worked at one of them, and they might try to attach it to all the facilities they own.
-That’s not fair either.
-You want to try to get it to one year, 10 to 15 miles from maybe at most two locations.
+That’s not fair, either.
+You want to get it to one year, 10 to 15 miles from maybe, at most, two locations.
 Anything beyond that would be considered unreasonable.
 There are a few states where it’s entirely unenforceable to have a non-compete.
 But for the most part, most states allow non-competes for physicians.

 Health Care Malpractice Insurance, Do Not Practice-Without It

-Lastly, the employer should almost always pay for your underlying annual premium with malpractice insurance.
-How much they must pay each year to insure you?
+Lastly, the employer should almost always pay your annual premium with malpractice insurance.
+How much must they pay each year to insure you?
 Depending upon the policy, whether it’s a claims-made or an occurrence-based approach, it will determine if you must pay what’s called tail insurance.